 "Pottery also teaches me to slow down.
 In the day-to-day, I always feel like I'm rushing around and am non-stop, but throwing on the wheel requires a lot of patience.
 One rushed action and you can ruin a whole pot, so you have to learn to slow down and concentrate, really be in the moment and present.
 It's like a form of meditation."

 Start up costs: ££ | Start up kit: A jewelry making kit | Indoor or outdoor: Indoor | Group activity: No | Skill level: Medium

 - You're left with a unique finished product

 - Provides a creative outlet

 - Labour intensive

-The best jewelry-making kits will include everything you need to take up this rewarding hobby, including any necessary tools and detailed instructions.
+The best jewellery-making kits will include everything you need to take up this rewarding hobby, including any necessary tools and detailed instructions.
 Kits usually come with wire, string, needles, hooks, lobster claws, and clasps.
-And if you’re still not sure, there are so many online jewelry-making classes that will help you perfect your craft—it's never been easier to learn how to make jewelry at home.
+And if you’re still not sure, there are so many online jewelry-making classes that will help you perfect your craft - t's never been easier to learn how to make jewelry at home.

-Crafting your own jewelry has long been considered a therapeutic creative outlet—it’s time-consuming, but produces a beautiful result.
+Crafting your own jewellery has long been considered a therapeutic creative outlet - it’s time-consuming but produces a beautiful result.
 You could start with something really simple, such as learning how to make a bead bracelet and then work your way up to intricate, one-of-a-kind statement pieces.
 Learning how to make earrings is also a good first step, as a simple style can still look really effective.